spgennard/vscode_cobol/README.md

 ## Settings

 - COBOL tab stops can be changed by editing the *coboleditor.tabstops* setting.
-- Extensions used for *move to copybook*, can be changed by editting the *coboleditor.copybookexts* settings.
+- Extensions used for *move to copybook*, can be changed by editing the *coboleditor.copybookexts* settings.
-- Directories used for *move to copybook*, can be changed by editting the *coboleditor.copybookdirs* settings.
+- Directories used for *move to copybook*, can be changed by editing the *coboleditor.copybookdirs* settings.

 ## Tasks